dokku/dokku/docs/nginx.md

  * If you are not paranoid and need it just for a DEV or STAGING app, you can use http://www.selfsignedcertificate.com/ to generate your 2 files more easily.
 * Rename your files to server.key and server.crt
 * tar these 2 files together, *without* subdirectories.
 Example: tar cvf cert-key.tar server.crt server.key
-* Install the pair for your app, like this: ssh dokku@ip-of-your-dokku-server nginx:import-ssl < cert-key.tar
+* Install the pair for your app, like this: ssh dokku@ip-of-your-dokku-server certs:add < cert-key.tar

 You will need to repeat the steps above for each domain used to serve your app.
 You can't simply create a single tar with all key/cert files in it (see https://github.com/progrium/dokku/issues/1195).